I was surfing around on another website last night. It was the page for a podcast that features lots of ex-pastors who are no longer in the ministry.

 By the way, I’m not on my high-horse about all this.
 I know I don’t deserve to be a pastor, anymore than those who’ve walked away.
-I know that compared to my holy calling, I’m a complete poser.
-This makes it tough for me when the spiritually competitive folks take shots at me.
-Deep down inside, though I know they’re no better sinners than me, I know their basic premise is right.
+I know that compared to my holy calling, I’m a complete poser desperately in need of God’s grace.

-But it’s because I know I’m a bad pastor that I actually feel qualified to be a pastor.
+But it’s because I know this that I actually feel qualified to be a pastor.
 It’s the ones who think they deserve this gig you really need to worry about.

 The Church is Christ’s bride, and that marriage is forever.
 So maybe it’s time to get over what your drunk uncle said at the wedding reception and get back to being part of God’s forever family.